DeLuca21/ynab-ha/README.md

 ## 🔄 Recent Updates

+### 🎉 Version 1.4.0 Update

+This update adds four powerful new attributes (found in the Monthly Summary sensor under the Extras device) to help you catch issues early and keep your budget clean:

+- `unapproved_transactions` -	Number of transactions that haven't been approved this month
+- `uncleared_transactions` -	Count of "uncleared" transactions from selected active accounts
+- `overspent_categories` -	Number of categories currently in the red (negative balance)
+- `needs_attention_count` -	Combined count of the above three flags (range: 0–3)

+Use these attributes to build **"attention-needed" cards or alerts** in your dashboard — no extra templates or helpers needed.

 ### 🎉 Version 1.3.1 Update

 This version introduces smarter handling of **hidden categories**, improving dashboard clarity: